theronrabe/eesk/README.md

 eesk
 ====

-Eesk programming language
+The Eesk programming language

-Direct your attention to readme.html
+To use Eesk, clone and read the file manual.html